Azure/azure-sdk-for-python/doc/dev/test_proxy_migration_guide.md

 [pytest's scoped fixture documentation][pytest_fixtures] for more details.

-As a simple example, to emulate the effect registering a name pair with a `vcrpy` scrubber, you can provide the exact value you want to sanitize from recordings as the `regex` in the general regex sanitizer.
+As a simple example, to emulate the effect registering a name pair with a `vcrpy` scrubber, you can provide the exact value you want to sanitize from recordings as the `target` in the general string sanitizer.
 With `vcrpy`, you would likely do something like the following:

 ```python
 import os